fredeil/INF-1101/INF1101-fei003-a2/report.md

 Indexing in itself is the process of *collecting*, *storing* and *parsing* data for facilitating information retrieval.
 The purpose of this is to optimize speed and performance when trying to find relevant data for a given search query <sup id="a3">[[3]](#f3)</sup>.

-The indexer in this assessemnt was a so-called *inverted indexer*, what this means is that unique words (keys) are stored and mapped to the locations (values) of the content (in our case html file on the computer).
-Basically we want to find every document where term `T` occurs.
+The indexer in this assessemnt was a so-called *inverted indexer*, unique words (keys) are stored and mapped to the locations (values) of the content (in our case html file on the computer).
+Basically we are looking to find every document where term `T` occurs.

 ## 3. Implementation

 ---- Skriv at syntax parsinga e recursive descent parser med "top down approach?"
 ---- What we can see from the figures above is that the syntax is recursive.
 We are actually using a *recursive descent parser* with a *top-down* design.